BitawareUnleashed/BlazorComponentsInWpf/README.md

 # BlazorComponentsInWpf
+This is the second repository for the BlazorConf2023 linked to the speech.

-How to use Blazor components in WPF application
+In this repo you can find a way to integrate and use components MudBlazor in WPF application.